 Oh yeah.
 To me I think that's very important.
 It's easy to just think of carefree pleasure.
 As fun as it was making this record and hopeful it is to listen to - it's not a very carefree record.
 To me at least.
 It's very aware of the limitations of this phase.
 Of where it is.
 And also the fact that there are consequences to some of these things.
-I didn't want to be too moralistic about it but there are certain moment where I try to atone for the pleasure.
+I didn't want to be too moralistic about it but there are certain moments where I try to atone for the pleasure.

 Some people know the Prefab Sprout reference there.
 They're alert to Prefab Sprout references because there are so few.
 But to me there a lyrical reference to the song "Alfie" by Burt Bacharach and that's also a song that I always comes back to.
 It's just a beautiful song but it's very concrete and really hard on the guy Alfie.
 It's asking him all the questions he doesn't want to hear or be confronted with.
 And I thought that character was interesting.
 So when I say "what's it all about, baby" It's my little reminder of "Alfie".
 "Is it just for the moment we live".
 I think that song is just one of the greatest song.
 It's a little reminder that probably means more to me than anyone else.
 I thought it'd be fun to bring "Alfie" to the mission statement of "Hello Stranger".

 So with Please you started soliciting remixes.
-Did you feel like the it was the kind of record that needed to me examined by other people in that way?
+Did you feel like it was the kind of record that needed to me examined by other people in that way?

 Most remixes you don't really need.
 Sometimes a good remix can surpass the original but most remixes are not needed.
 I think it's more of a bonus.
 I get kick out of - you know you send x amount of tracks to someone and give them a freedom just to see what pops up.
 I get a kick out of that.
 I just felt like a lot of the material on Please was the first time I actually had some ammunition and tools to someone who was good at remixing.
 I enjoy the playfulness and also I enjoy that it doesn't involve me.
 I've done my thing and send it off.

 We did the Despite the Night EP.
 One of the remixes there barely uses any of the original tracks.
 It's completely something else.
 I'd like to see more remixes of the Pleasure songs.
 But because I've been sort of rolling this out over time I wanted people to get to know the songs first.
-But there's actually a remixing coming out tomorrow.
+But there's actually a remix coming out tomorrow.

 What compelled you to revisit and rework "I'm Always Watching You" to "I'm Always Watching You Too"?
 You kind if remixed yourself.